Mazda6 Tourer estate review

-Since the car first arrived, Mazda has kept on top of updates, too, subtly tweaking both the outside and inside, with the latest round of revisions updating the chassis and adding safety kit.
+This third-generation Mazda6 arrived way back in late 2012, but it still looks fresh.
+Mazda has kept on top of updates, with two major facelifts during the car’s lifetime and a number of subtle tweaks in between.
+A recent round of revisions focused on updating the chassis and adding safety kit.
 While this has helped keep the Tourer up-to-date, the quality of materials used for its interior can’t quite match the Audi A4 Avant or Mercedes C-Class Estate, which are more expensive, but are a cut above the Ford Mondeo Estate and Skoda Superb Estate.
 Equipment is generous, too, with every version getting desirable features like adaptive cruise control and two-zone air-conditioning, as well as a large infotainment screen with DAB radio, sat nav and smartphone connectivity.

 Importantly for a large family car, safety is also impressive, with a five-star rating from crash-test body Euro NCAP.
 There’s a comprehensive number of airbags, as well as Smart City Brake Support to help avoid having a crash in the first place, by detecting objects and even braking if necessary.

 Despite the Tourer being practical and safe, Mazda has avoided making it boring to drive, imbuing it with a sophisticated chassis that feels precise and poised when tackling a winding road, thanks to steering that’s full of feel and a snappy gearbox.
 While it’s not rear-wheel drive like the 3 Series Touring, the 6 still runs the BMW close for driving pleasure.

 Our pick of the range used to be the 181bhp diesel, with a 0-62mph time of 8.6 seconds, fantastic performance for motorway driving and fuel economy of 51.4mpg.
 The 148bhp diesel was also a good choice, taking 10.2 seconds to get from 0-62mph with slightly improved official economy of 53.3mpg.
 Low-mileage drivers might have always preferred one of the remaining SkyActiv-G petrol engines, though, and both 2.0-litre options return a reasonable 41.5mpg.